White Cat Black Cat

-The White Cat Black Cat (白貓黑貓) series was founded by Ma Sing-yuen and Fong She Mei in 2004.
-Nowadays, White Cat Black Cat books are well received by children and parents in Hong Kong.
+The White Cat Black Cat (白貓黑貓) is a book series that was founded by Ma Sing-yuen and Fong She Mei in 2004.

 Characters

 The main characters are a white cat named Q Boy (Q小子 (Q-xiǎozǐ, Q-siu2 zi2)) and a black cat scholar named Doctor A (A博士 (A-bóshì, A-bok3 si6)).
 They are characters created by Ma Sing-yuen (Ma-long).
-They are ready to lead exciting adventures into a world full of mysteries!

 Q Boy is the main character of the White Cat Black Cat series.
 He is one of the 24 classic local comic characters selected by CreateHK in 2012.
 The three-dimensional sculpture of Q Boy was displayed at Kowloon Park in Tsim Sha Tsui and Golden Bauhinia Square in Wan Chai.

 Q Boy asks questions and Doctor A, who is the uncle of Q Boy, has answers.
 Their names refer to the English words "question" and "answer".
-Besides the characters mentioned above, Mr Ma Sing-yuen created several other interesting characters as well, like cat girl Miu Miu, Q Boy's little brother Chocolate, Q Boy's best friend Little D, etc. With their dialogue, children can learn efficiently and happily by reading the questions and answers.
-The series was established in 2004.
+Besides the characters mentioned above, Ma Sing-yuen created several other characters as well, like cat girl Miu Miu, Q Boy's little brother Chocolate, and Q Boy's best friend Little D. The series was established in 2004.